writethedocs/www/docs/conf/prague/2019/welcome-wagon.rst

    worry if you miss something!
 All talks are videotaped, so you can review them later.
--  If you have a question during a talk, make a note of it and use it as a conversation starter with the speaker.
+-  If you have a question during a talk, make a note of it and use it as a conversation starter with the speaker after the talk.
 -  After a talk, feel free to tweet about it with the hashtag
    #writethedocs.
 Try not to "watch" the conference through Twitter and
    other social media, though.
 You are attending the conference, so live in it as much as you can!

-**Unconference in Lola's Room**
+**Unconference**

--  Check the schedule posted in Lola's Room for the table number of the unconference talk you are interested in.
+-  Check the schedule posted in the unconference room for the table number of the unconference talk you are interested in.
 Head to that table and have a seat.
 -  The session leader will begin when the group has gathered.